Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: A common example

 If $s_t = 0$, the channel simply reduces to the one shown in Figure \ref{fig:channel1}, that is, a channel that carries no information as the output is always the same.
 This means that the channel capacity is zero, $C(s_t) = 0$ bit.

 Combining these two cases, we obtain:

 The average one-step empowerment, averaged over the distribution of channels, is computed as follows:

-Based on empowerment, the resulting optimal $J$ is at the higher end of the spectrum (Figure \ref{fig:result_emp}), where the lattice exhibits a more stable structure with most of the atoms aligned.
+Empowerment optimises at a strong coupling (Figure \ref{fig:result_emp}), where the lattice stabilises with most atoms aligned at the equilibrium.
 Empowerment measures an agent's ability to inject information into the environment via current actions and later retrieve the information via its sensors.
 A site's action is most perceivable when all its neighbours align in the same direction, in which case the action of flip or no-flip leads to distinct sensory outputs ($s$ or $-s$, $s\neq 0$).
 Conversely, if four neighbours have an equal split between up and down spins, flipping the spin of a site does not change its sensory state.
 That is, the site will not be able to perceive the impact of its action.
 A large positive $J$ value increases the probability of an average site being at the configuration where all its neighbours have the same spin, thereby maximising the site's empowerment by ensuring its actions produce noticeable changes to its future sensory inputs.
+Empowerment is not affected by the choice of spin-flip dynamics (Glauber or Metropolis).